Publix eyeing pre-Thanksgiving opening for 4th new Charleston-area supermarket this year

 Publix has already opened two new supermarkets and a specialty shop in the Charleston region this year.
-Another full-service grocery store is on the way.
+Another is on the way.

-The Florida-based chain recently held a hiring event for the under-construction store in the new Riverland Market Shopping Center at 1411 Folly Road on James Island.
+The Florida-based chain recently held a hiring event for the future store in the new Riverland Market Shopping Center at 1411 Folly Road on James Island.

 Pet project